 These are the ones you see in the museums and have existed since medieval times.
 With a curvaceous build, these arrows are sleek and long in design.
 Overall, handling the arrows with these bows is not as easy as it seems.

-These bows do not come with an option to add attachments such as sight, resting piece, or handle grip.
+These bows do not come with an option to add attachments such as a bow sight, resting piece, or handle grip.

 With experience, you will learn how to hold the arrow and pull the string to shoot.